atauenis/prkiller-ng/Readme.md

   - Selfkill, KillTree, KillSystem - Disable, Prompt or Enable
   - ErrorSound - Disable, Beep, SpeakerBeep, Asterisk, Exclamination, Hand or Question
   - Other - integer, string or boolean values

+If the program is running on a removable device, such as flash drive, manually specify `Language=.\prkiller-ng.ini` line in configuration file to allow Process Killer NG run with any drive letter on different machines.

 ## Not implemented features
 These features, existing in original Process Killer, are planned to be included in the Process Killer NG, but at this moment are not implemented: